benders5e/benders5e/airbender.md

 ### Wind Reader
 At 13th level, you are aware of every motion in the air surrounding you.
 Every turn, you may take the Dodge action as a bonus action.

-### Cosmic Spirit
+### Psychic Bending
-Beginning at 14th level, your mastery of chi grants you proficiency in all saving throws.

-Additionally, once per long rest, whenever you make a saving throw and fail, you can spend 1 chi to reroll it and take the second result.
+Beginning at 14th level, you learn to bend with minimal motion.
+Your use of bending becomes nearly imperceptible, and you do not suffer disadvantage on bending attacks when restrained as long as you can see your target.

-### Timeless Body
+### ?
-At 15th level, your chi sustains you so that you suffer none of the frailty of old age and you cannot be aged by unnatural means.
-You can still die of old age, however.
-In addition, you no longer need food or water.
+At 15th level, ... [flavor]

 <div style="height: 0em;">
 </div>